 June 6: Iranian-backed forces breached the deconfliction zone surrounding al Tanf with “a tank, artillery, anti-aircraft weapons, armed technical vehicles and more than 60 soldiers posing a threat to Coalition and partner forces,” U.S. Central Command said in statement.
 After issuing several warnings, coalition forces destroyed two artillery pieces and an anti-aircraft weapon, and damaged a tank.

 June 8: Two armed trucks advanced toward U.S.-led coalition forces within the deconfliction zone surrounding al Tanf.
 Coalition forces destroyed the vehicles, which were driven by Iran-backed forces.
 Later in the day, a U.S. F-15E fighter jet shot down an Iranian-made Shahed-129 drone that had dropped a weapon near coalition and partner forces in southern Syria.
-The drone, which was carrying additional weapons, missed its target, and no casualties were reported.
+The unmanned aerial vehicle (UAV), which was carrying additional weapons, missed its target, and no casualties were reported.

 February 7: Around 500 pro-Assad regime fighters initiated an unprovoked attack against the headquarters of the Syrian Democratic Forces (SDF) -- a Kurdish-led militia working with coalition forces -- in eastern Syria while coalition service members, including a team of about 30 U.S. Special Forces, were reportedly present.
 About “20 to 30 artillery and tank rounds landed within 500 meters” of the headquarters, said U.S. Army Colonel Thomas Veale, a spokesperson for the coalition.
 Coalition forces struck the attackers in self-defense.